Last updated: 27th June 2025

 1) Using Comparison Operator

-In the above example, I am using the < (less than) operator to check if the number is either negative or positive.
+In the example above, the < (less than) operator is used to determine whether the number is negative or positive.

 Now, guess what the above condition returns.
 Well, it returns a Boolean true or false.
 Do this to check…